cgvalle/IIBM-BootCamp-2025/README.md

 ## **Downloading Matlab**
 Unlike Python, which is open-source and free, Matlab is a pay proprietary software solution.
-Luckily, the university provides licenses to students free of charge.
-If you already have a UC email, follow the steps described [informatica UC](https://informatica.uc.cl/licencias#mathworks-matlab-campus-agreement).
-If not, a one moth free trial of matlab can be downloaded directly from the official [webpage](https://la.mathworks.com/campaigns/products/trials.html).
+A one moth free trial of matlab can be downloaded directly from the official [webpage](https://la.mathworks.com/campaigns/products/trials.html).
+You should also create a Mathworks account in [webpage](https://www.mathworks.com/mwaccount/account/create?cid=mlhome&wid=&uri=https%3A%2F%2Fmatlab.mathworks.com%2F).

 **Matlab can take a couple of hours to install depending on your internet speed.
 Please download it before the start of the Bootcamp**